DannyBen/rush-repo/README.md

 executed with `my=yes rush packagename`.
 When executed like this, additional steps will be executed.

+To see package index from the command line, run `rush /index`.

 For more information, visit the repository for the [rush command][1].